KasunDA/developers.spiceworks.com/source/documentation/cloud-apps/api-basics.md

 ```

 Requests will always return a response from the service.
 Services will respond
-asynchronously with a promise object that responds to a method `then`, as
+asynchronously via a promise object that responds to a method `then`, as
 defined by the [Promises/A+](http://promises-aplus.github.com/promises-spec/)
 specification.